Alpine: Concerning high mountains, originally, concerning the Alps.

 Free Solo: To free climb without a belay rope and to accept a crater as the potential consequence of a long fall.

 Front Pointing: A technique for ascending steep or overhanging ice where the extended front points of the crampons provide grip or bite into the ice.
-More in the climbing manual.

 Gendarme: A mass of rock protruding from a ridge that forces the route from the top of the ridge to its side.
 From the French word for constable or police.

 Girth Hitch: A knot made by looping the end of a sling over itself.
-Often used to attach to anchors, to connect multiple slings for a longer sling, and to connect one's ice ax to their harness.
+Often used to attach to anchors, to connect multiple slings for a longer sling, and to connect one's ice ax to the harness.

 Glissade: Descending moderate snow slopes under control by sliding on one's feet or rump.
 Glissading inappropriately steep or icy slopes is the cause of a surprising number of mountaineering accidents.
 Glissading only works in snow, not on ice, not on hard crust.